 Students in the College of Letters & Science can declare Political Science by completing a form on the department website.
-After meeting with the major advisor, that declaration will be made official.

 University General Education Requirements